swarmgen/src/Mission_description/README.md

 ## A2-M2.
 Flying Through Downtown
 - The swarm flies through the downtown.
-- It crashes to the building in the narrow space.
+- It crashes to the building in the red box area.

 ![Slide6](https://user-images.githubusercontent.com/112921641/190528092-8fcae51d-dae6-4639-b06f-88f4cdf37dba.jpeg)